JAremko/alpine-vim/README.md

 ###### **Working with typescript/Node.js:**
   Same as with the Golang tools.
 You can use [`jare/typescript`](https://hub.docker.com/r/jare/typescript) and mount it in to the `/usr/lib/node_modules/`

-###### Alternatively, you can put something like into your .bashrc to automatically bootstrap all containers:
+###### Alternatively, you can put something like this into .bashrc to automatically bootstrap all containers:

  ``` bash
 #docker vim-bunlde
 function ed() {